eclsnowman/HercuLien/Documentation/README.md

  60. Starting at one side of the inside cross piece loosen one of the M5x10mm screws from the outer slots on the top of the cross piece.
 Set the screws aside as they aren't used here and were just being used to hold the T-Slot nuts in place.

- 61. Place a Z Axis bearing holder flush in the corner of the cross piece and the V-Slot extrusion.
+ 61. Place a Z Axis bottom bearing holder about 1 to 2mm from the corner of the cross piece and the V-Slot extrusion.

      Example: ![alt text](./Photos/IMG_20150301_145948.jpg "bearing piece placed correctly")